V & W Class destroyers played a vital part in evacuating the

 and ferry them across before collecting 800 troops from boats at La

-Panne and Bray beaches, on her return journey she rounded a buoy in
+Panne and Bray beaches.
+On her return journey at low water Worcester rounded a buoy in

-Dunkirk Roads a bit close, as it was then low water she went aground
+Dunkirk Roads a bit too close and went aground

 off for the beaches again, reaching them at dusk on May 31st.
 The